smapiot/piral/docs/tutorials/11-server-side-rendering.md

 Naturally, performance implications apply.
 While pilets should be cached indefinitely (i.e., they will only require a download if never downloaded or if they have been updated), the responses from the feed service can never be cached.
 The additional round-trip time (RTT) to retrieve the pilet feed will add to the JavaScript evaluation and execution time.

-For server-side rendering (SSR) the `piral-ssr-utils` package can be quite helpful.
-It is a small library that comes with two parts.
-First, it will reduce the RTT by embedding the responses from the public feed.
-Second, it can also include (all) the pilets for a request.
-Consequently, while the page request grows, subsequent requests are essentially eliminated.

 ## CSR vs SSR

 In CSR the client needs to do the work of requesting the info from the feed service, then getting the pilets.
 All *after* the website with the script has been fully loaded and evaluated.